yrzr/yrzr.github.io/content/posts/tutorial-build-opnsense-arm64-on-a-rpi4.md

 ---
 title: "Tutorial: Build OPNsense ARM64 images on a RPI4"
 date: 2024-04-08T17:03:39+08:00
-tags: [OPNsense, FreeBSD, aarch64, arm64, rpi4]
+tags: [tutorial, OPNsense, FreeBSD, aarch64, arm64, rpi4]
 ---

 It has been a long time since the [opnsense/tools](https://github.com/opnsense/tools) can build ARM64 images.

 While some find it troublesome to cross-build the ARM64 image from an AMD64 machine, I have always built the images on an ARM64 machine.
-Usually, I use a  KVM virtual machine on my Radxa Rock5b, with the four Cortex-A76 cores of RK3588, 12G of memory, and raw access to SSD storage; it works like a charm and finishes a fresh new build in 20 hours.
+Usually, I use a  KVM virtual machine on my Radxa Rock5b, with the four Cortex-A76 cores of RK3588, 12G of memory, and pass-through access to SSD storage; it works like a charm and finishes a fresh new build in 20 hours.

 A Raspberry Pi 4B with 4G of memory or above is also more than enough to build the image.
 As an RPI4 would be more common than an RK3588 board, I will write a tutorial on how to build the image on an RPI4.